cloudflare/cloudflare-docs/content/workers/platform/limits.md

 ### Worker size

-A Worker can be up to 1 MB in size after compression.
+A Worker can be up to 5 MB in size after compression, and up to 1 MB for free accounts.
+You can request adjustments to limits that conflict with your project goals by contacting Cloudflare.
+To increase a limit, complete the [Limit Increase Request Form](https://forms.gle/ukpeZVLWLnKeixDu7).

+### Worker startup time

+A Worker must be able to be parsed and execute its global scope (top-level code outside of any handlers) within 200 ms. Script size can impact startup because there's more code to parse and evaluate.
+Avoiding expensive code in the global scope can keep startup efficient as well.
 You can request adjustments to limits that conflict with your project goals by contacting Cloudflare.
 To increase a limit, complete the [Limit Increase Request Form](https://forms.gle/ukpeZVLWLnKeixDu7).

 ### Number of Workers